Grishk District

 Grishk District (ګرشک ولسوالۍ) (population 114,200), also called Nahri Saraj District (نهر سراج ولسوالۍ), is a district in Helmand Province in southern Afghanistan.
 Its principal municipality is Grishk (population 48,546).
 Grishk Dam is located in the district.

 History

 On 3 May 2020, seven Afghan security forces were killed and at least 12 others wounded in a suicide truck bomb attack on a military and intelligence base in Grishk District.
 A Mazda mini truck was exploded in front of the gate by the suicide attacker, partially damaging the base.
 The Taliban claimed responsibility for the attack.

+On 17 March 2024, at least 21 people were killed and 38 others were injured in a traffic accident in the district.

 Demography

 The ethnic composition is predominantly Pashtun, and the main tribe is Noorzai.

 Location

 Gerishk District sits at the intersection of Highway 1 (the 'Afghan ring-road', based on the old Silk Road and refurbished in the 1960s with US investment) and the Helmand River.
 A major stopping-point on the trade routes from Pakistan and Iran, Grishk enjoys the prospect of returning to its historical prosperity, although this is under threat of Taliban resurgence in the region.
 Route 611 passes through Gerishk District.